ADGEfficiency/course-starter-python/neuapp/blog/make.md

 A `Makefile` has three components:

 1. targets - files you are trying to make or a `PHONY` target,
-2. dependencies - targets that need to be run before,
+2. dependencies - targets that need to be run before a target,
 3. workflow - the sequence of steps needed to make your target.